 Natural Ventilation of Buildings and Spaces

-Many times when clients desire a “green” space or building that connects its occupants to the outdoors, they envision incorporating lots of daylighting and natural ventilation in the architectural design.
+Many times when clients desire a “green” space or building that connects its occupants to the outdoors, they envision incorporating lots of day lighting and natural ventilation in the architectural design.
 Certainly, there can be many benefits to be had including lower energy bills, a connection to the outdoors, improved air quality and a supply of fresh air.
 So is natural ventilation accomplished simply by providing operable (i.e. openable) windows, especially when you are in a mild climate like the Bay Area?
 Let’s find out…

 Natural Ventilation – Cross & Stack

-Buildings can also combine natural and mechanical ventilation strategies, where the window opening/ closing is tied to the HVAC system of the building.
-These buildings employ a commonly used strategy which is to signal the occupants of the building to open windows when the weather outside is right for natural ventilation.
-All other times, the windows remain closed and the building gets by on just mechanical ventilation.
+Buildings can combine natural and mechanical ventilation strategies, where the window opening/ closing is tied to the HVAC system of the building.
+These buildings employ a commonly used strategy, which is to signal the occupants of the building to open windows when the weather outside is right for natural ventilation.
+All other times, the windows remain closed and the building gets by on only mechanical ventilation.
 In these buildings, it helps to have lots of shading in the building design either by way of awnings or trees, to limit the need for active air conditioning or full blown HVAC.

-If you wish to take advantage of this wind, it is important to confirm first if the wind is blowing at a time when the temperature is right to use natural ventilation.
-It is also very important that the times of year when the wind blows should not coincide with pollen/ allergy season.
-Once this is confirmed, next steps can be taken to locate and size openings.
+It is important to first confirm if the wind is blowing at a time when the temperature is right to use natural ventilation.
+It is also important that the times of year when the wind blows should not coincide with pollen/ allergy season.
+Once this is confirmed, steps can be taken to locate and size openings.

-Ultimately though, for the natural ventilation strategy to actually be employed once the building is ready and occupied, it’s important to think it through with the help of a software and in discussion with the project’s mechanical engineer.
-It is also important to keep in mind the other issues that can crop up with operable windows – equipment inside the building could get wet if the windows are accidentally left open when it rains, or heat escaping from windows in winter.
+Ultimately for natural ventilation strategy to be employed once the building is ready and occupied, it’s important to think it through with the help of design software and discussion with the project’s mechanical engineer.
+Keep in mind other issues that can crop up with operable windows, equipment inside could get wet if the windows are accidentally left open during rain; heat escapes from windows in winter.
 You may also increase chances of break-ins.
-On the other hand it might be wise to provide operable windows if not for natural ventilation then just for the ability to use them when the power goes out.
+On the other hand it might be wise to provide operable windows if not for natural ventilation then just for the ability to use them if the power goes out.
 They also help future-proof a building against the vagaries of climate change.